CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/output-port-not-connected-exception.md

 ### Output port not connected

-The [output port][Block Connections] of a block in a flow is not connected.
+The [output port][Block Connections] of a block in a flow is not connected to another block.

 #### Message Format